shenghh2015/shenghh2015.github.io/_pages/about.md

 I am a senior research scientist at PAII Inc., CA, working on 3D reconstruction and video understanding.
 I obtained my Ph.D. degree from [Department of Computer Science & Engineering](https://cse.wustl.edu) at Washington University in St. Louis (WashU) in Dec.
 2021.
-In my Ph.D. studies, my research interests include medical image analysis, deep learning and machine learning.
+In my Ph.D. studies, I have worked on medical image analysis, deep learning and machine learning.
 Since April 2019, I have been a visiting scholar at University of Illinois at Urbana-Champaign (UIUC), where I am co-advised by Dr. [Mark Anastasio](https://bioengineering.illinois.edu/people/maa) from Computational Imaging Science Laboratory from and Dr. [Hua Li](https://bioengineering.illinois.edu/people/huali19) from Medical Imaging and Bioinformatics Lab.